open-cogsci/osdoc/content/pages/tutorials/beginner.md

 As the name suggests, a `form_text_display` is a form that displays text.
 We are going to use a `form_text_display` to give instructions to the participant at the beginning of the experiment.

 Click on *experiment* in the overview area to open its controls in the tab area.
-You will see an empty `sequence`.
-Drag a `form_text_display` from the item toolbar (under 'Form', see %FigInterface) onto the *experiment* `sequence` in the tab area.
-When you let go, a new `form_text_display` item will be inserted into the `sequence`.
+You will see an empty SEQUENCE.
+Drag a `form_text_display` from the item toolbar (under 'Form', see %FigInterface) onto the *experiment* SEQUENCE in the tab area.
+When you let go, a new `form_text_display` item will be inserted into the SEQUENCE.
 (We will get back to this in Step 12.)

 <div class='info-box' markdown='1'>

 __Background box__

-__Tip__ -- You can drag items into the overview area and into `sequence` tabs.
+__Tip__ -- You can drag items into the overview area and into SEQUENCE tabs.

 __Tip__ -- If a drop action is ambiguous, a pop-up menu will ask you what you want to do.

 __Tip__ -- A `form_text_display` only shows text.
-If you require images etc., you can use a `sketchpad` item.
-We will meet the `sketchpad` in Step 5.
+If you require images etc., you can use a SKETCHPAD item.
+We will meet the SKETCHPAD in Step 5.

 </div>

 __Append a loop item, containing a new sequence item, for the practice phase__

-We need to append a `loop` item to the *experiment* `sequence`.
-We will use this `loop` for the practice phase of the experiment.
-Click on the *experiment* `sequence` to open its controls in the tab area.
+We need to append a LOOP item to the *experiment* SEQUENCE.
+We will use this LOOP for the practice phase of the experiment.
+Click on the *experiment* SEQUENCE to open its controls in the tab area.

-Drag the `loop` item from the item toolbar into the `sequence` just the way you added the `form_text_display`.
-New items are inserted below the item that they are dropped on, so if you drop the new `loop` onto the previously created `form_text_display`, it will appear where you want it: after the `form_text_display`.
+Drag the LOOP item from the item toolbar into the SEQUENCE just the way you added the `form_text_display`.
+New items are inserted below the item that they are dropped on, so if you drop the new LOOP onto the previously created `form_text_display`, it will appear where you want it: after the `form_text_display`.
 But don't worry if you drop a new item in the wrong place, because you can always re-order things later.

-By itself, a `loop` does not do anything.
-A `loop` always needs another item to run.
-Therefore, you have to fill the new `loop` item with another item.
+By itself, a LOOP does not do anything.
+A LOOP always needs another item to run.
+Therefore, you have to fill the new LOOP item with another item.
 (If you view the loop item, you will also see a warning: 'No item specified'.)
-Drag a `sequence` item from the item toolbar onto the `loop` item.
-A pop-up menu will appear, asking you whether you want to insert the `sequence` after or into the `loop` item.
+Drag a SEQUENCE item from the item toolbar onto the LOOP item.
+A pop-up menu will appear, asking you whether you want to insert the SEQUENCE after or into the LOOP item.
 Select 'Insert into new_loop'.
 (We will get back to this in Step 2.)

 <div class='info-box' markdown='1'>

 __Background box__

-__What is a `loop` item?__ -- A `loop` is an item that adds structure to your experiment.
-It repeatedly runs another item, typically a `sequence`.
-A `loop` is also the place where you will usually define your independent variables, that is, those variables you manipulate in your experiment.
+__What is a LOOP item?__ -- A LOOP is an item that adds structure to your experiment.
+It repeatedly runs another item, typically a SEQUENCE.
+A LOOP is also the place where you will usually define your independent variables, that is, those variables you manipulate in your experiment.

-__What is a `sequence` item?__ -- A `sequence` item also adds structure to your experiment.
-As the name suggests, a `sequence` runs multiple other items in sequence.
+__What is a SEQUENCE item?__ -- A SEQUENCE item also adds structure to your experiment.
+As the name suggests, a SEQUENCE runs multiple other items in sequence.

-__The `loop`-`sequence` structure__ -- You often want to repeat a sequence of events.
-To do this, you will need a `loop` item that contains a `sequence` item.
-By itself, a `sequence` does not repeat.
+__The LOOP-SEQUENCE structure__ -- You often want to repeat a sequence of events.
+To do this, you will need a LOOP item that contains a SEQUENCE item.
+By itself, a SEQUENCE does not repeat.
 It simply starts with the first item and ends with the last item.
-By 'wrapping' a `loop` item around the `sequence`, you can repeat the `sequence` multiple times.
-For example, a single trial usually corresponds to a single `sequence` called *trial_sequence*.
-A `loop` (often called *block_loop*) around this *trial_sequence* would then constitute a single block of trials.
-Similarly, but at another level of the experiment, a `sequence` (often called *block_sequence*) may contain a single block of trials, followed by a `feedback` display.
-A *practice_phase* `loop` around this 'block' `sequence` would then constitute the practice phase of the experiment.
-This may seem a bit abstract right now, but as you follow this tutorial, you will become familiar with the use of `loop`s and `sequence`s.
+By 'wrapping' a LOOP item around the SEQUENCE, you can repeat the SEQUENCE multiple times.
+For example, a single trial usually corresponds to a single SEQUENCE called *trial_sequence*.
+A LOOP (often called *block_loop*) around this *trial_sequence* would then constitute a single block of trials.
+Similarly, but at another level of the experiment, a SEQUENCE (often called *block_sequence*) may contain a single block of trials, followed by a FEEDBACK display.
+A *practice_phase* LOOP around this 'block' SEQUENCE would then constitute the practice phase of the experiment.
+This may seem a bit abstract right now, but as you follow this tutorial, you will become familiar with the use of LOOPs and SEQUENCEs.

-__Tip__ -- For more information about `sequence`s and `loop`s, see:
+__Tip__ -- For more information about SEQUENCEs and LOOPs, see:

 - %link:loop%
 - %link:sequence%